hanegraaff/stock-advisor-infrastructure/README.md

 |{app_ns}-data-bucket-name|S3 Data Bucket used by the application|
 |{app_ns}-app-notifications-topic|SNS Topic for application notifications|

 Additionally, there are automatically generated exports which are not documented here.
-These are used by the CDK to create dependencies between stacks
+These are used by the CDK to manage dependencies between stacks

 ## app-infra-compute stack